romot-co/webcodecs-encoder/README.md

     - `sampleRate: number`: Audio sample rate (e.g., 44100, 48000).
 48000 is recommended for Opus.
     - `channels: number`: Number of audio channels (e.g., 1 for mono, 2 for stereo).
     - `codec?: { video?: 'avc' | 'hevc' | 'vp9' | 'av1'; audio?: 'aac' | 'opus' }`: (Optional) Preferred codecs.
 Defaults to `{ video: 'avc', audio: 'aac' }`.
-    - `codecString?: { video?: string; audio?: string }`: (Optional) Explicit codec strings for the encoders.
-If omitted for H.264, a profile/level is derived from the resolution and frame rate.
+    - `codecString?: { video?: string; audio?: string }`: (Optional) Explicit codec strings passed directly to the encoders.
+      Video strings include profile and level, e.g. "avc1.640028" (High Profile Level 4.0) or "vp09.00.10.08".
+      Audio examples include "mp4a.40.2" (AAC-LC) or "opus".
+      If omitted for H.264, a profile and level is derived from the resolution and frame rate.
     - `keyFrameInterval?: number`: (Optional) Force a key frame every N video frames.
 When set, the worker sends `{ keyFrame: true }` to `VideoEncoder.encode()` at that interval.
     - `videoEncoderConfig?: Partial<VideoEncoderConfig>`: (Optional) Additional codec-specific options passed to `VideoEncoder.configure`.
+Include `hardwareAcceleration` to prefer hardware or software encoding.
     - `audioEncoderConfig?: Partial<AudioEncoderConfig>`: (Optional) Additional settings passed to `AudioEncoder.configure`.
+This also accepts `hardwareAcceleration`.

 - **`encoder.initialize(options?: Mp4EncoderInitializeOptions): Promise<void>`**
   Initializes the encoder and worker.